Special Needs Toys for Cerebral Palsy

 Examples of Assistive Technology in the Classroom

-Students with learning differences, like those with Autism spectrum disorder or visual impairments, require a little extra help in the classroom.
-Assistive technologies help students overcome obstacles to reach their full potential.
-Below, we’ll explore the different types of assistive technologies you can use in your classroom and dive deeper into how your students can uniquely benefit from assistive devices.
+Explore the different types of assistive technologies you can use in your classroom and how your students can uniquely benefit from assistive devices.

 Students often learn best by doing.
-Assistive technology uses this concept, supplying students with hands-on learning aids to make learning fun and less stressful.
-Each assistive technology tool strengthens a student’s skill set through the act of playing, and many of these devices are outfitted with vibrant colors and engaging designs that fuel a student’s empowerment for learning.
+Assistive technology supplies students with hands-on learning aids, making learning more fun.
+Every assistive technology device strengthens a student’s skills through the act of playing.
+Many of these devices are outfitted with vibrant colors and engaging designs that fuel a student’s empowerment for learning.

-Using assistive technology in your classroom can help students in ways like:
+Using assistive technology in your classroom can help students in several ways.

 Browse Assistive Technology Products